abpframework/abp/docs/en/Tutorials/Part-10.md

 The only change is that we set the `AuthorId` properties of the `Book` entities.

+> Delete existing books or delete the database before executing the `DbMigrator`.
+See the *Database & Data Migration* section above for more info.

 {{if DB=="EF"}}

 You can now run the `.DbMigrator` console application to **migrate** the **database schema** and **seed** the initial data.